 - Injection molding of liquid silicone rubber

-Optimal process settings are critical to influencing the cost, quality, and productivity of plastic injection molding.
+Optimal process settings are critical to influencing the cost, quality, and productivity of plastic injection molds.
 Process optimization is done using the following methods.
 Injection speeds are usually determined by performing viscosity curves.
 Process windows are performed varying the melt temperatures and holding pressures.
 Pressure drop studies are done to check if the machine has enough pressure to move the screw at the set rate.
 Gate seal or gate freeze studies are done to optimize the holding time.
-A cooling time study is done to optimize the cooling time.
+A cooling time study is done to optimize the cooling time for an injection molded part.

-When filling a new or unfamiliar mold for the first time, where shot size for that mold is unknown, an injection molding company technician/tool setter usually starts with a small shot weight and fills gradually until the mold is 95 to 99% full.
-Once this is achieved a small amount of holding pressure will be applied and holding time increased until gate freeze off (solidification time) has occurred.
+When filling new or unfamiliar injection molds for the first time, where shot size for that mold is unknown, an injection molding company technician/tool setter usually starts with a small shot weight and fills gradually until the mold is 95 to 99% full.
+Once this is achieved a small amount of holding pressure will be applied and holding time increased until gate freeze off (solidification time) has occurred on the injection molded part.
 Gate solidification time is an important as it determines cycle time, which itself is an important issue in the economics of the production process.
 Holding pressure is increased until the parts are free of sinks and part weight has been achieved.
 Once the parts are good enough and have passed any specific criteria, a setting sheet is produced for people to follow in the future.

 Injection molding is a complex technology with possible production problems.
-They can either be caused by defects in the molds or more often by part processing (molding)
+They can either be caused by defects in the molds or more often by injection molded part processing (molding).

 |Molding Defects||Alternative Name||Descriptions||Causes|